Aneurysm

 It is important to get diagnosed as soon as possible after experiencing mild symptoms associated with aneurysms to prevent severe health issues and decrease the risk of death due to rupture.
 Doing routine check-ups and tests for other conditions is also essential because it is often how you learn about an aneurysm in your body.

-How Common Is Aneurysm?
+How Common is Aneurysm?

 Aneurysm is a common condition typically diagnosed by accident during tests for other health issues.
 Most cases of aneurysms don't cause any symptoms because they are small and have a low chance of rupturing.